- Post-Frame Super Truss

 - All lumber is #2 kiln dried or better.

 - Each joint made in a post weakens the strength of a post.
-Olympic uses full length post piles whenever possible with only one splice per ply on pwf type buildings.
-(Buildings over 20’ high may require additional joints).
+Olympic uses full length post plies whenever possible with only one splice per ply on pressure treated foundation system buildings.

 - Flush framed walls allow you to insulate part or all of the building in the future without having to strap interior of posts, eliminating cost of additional lumber and labour to install.
 Insulation will not sag when supported by individual girts.
 (The flush girts with metal girt clips installed between posts is also a stronger building system than strapped walls).